Montgomery St. Peter Montgomery St. Peter

 Pro Tip.
 Ride the Scenic Railway up and take the Sky Rail down.

 Bird World Kuranda.
-An avian park with “free roaming” Australian and tropical birds like macaws, parquets, cockatoos, finches, ducks and a cassowary.
+An avian park with “free roaming” Australian and tropical birds like macaws, parakeets, cockatoos, finches, ducks and a cassowary.
 Come here to feed the birds seeds, nuts, crackers and fruits by hand.

 The Cassowary.
 An ancient and endangered bird native to Queensland’s tropical forests.
-It’s one the closest living relatives to the dinosaurs and the third largest avian species.
+It’s one of the closest living relatives to the dinosaurs and the third largest avian species.
 They’re recognizable by their blue and red faces, head top casque, black feathered body and three toed feet with large talons.

 Kuranda Koala Gardens.
 A small zoo with endemic species of Australian animals like the koala, kangaroo, wallaby, crocodile, wombat and quokka.
-Come here to observe the animals close in their open air enclosures.
+Come here to observe the animals closely in their open air enclosures.
 Walk through the kangaroo and wallaby pen to hand feed the hopping marsupials pellets of grain.

 Beach Towns